 Let’s take a closer look at the steps in each development phase.

 2. Do you know the number of steps your end-user has to take to use your product or service?
 It’s a golden rule – the fewer steps a user has to make for a service or product, the lower the drop rate.
-Map out your customer’s user journey (including physical) and optimize the number of steps and clicks the end-user has to make.
-Optimizing the omnichannel journey to complete a task helps eliminate unnecessary energy usage and enables more efficient user onboarding, service utilization and offboarding while improving user experience significantly.
-For example, see our case on seamless insurance services for more than one million UAE citizens, where refactored user journey was the protagonist of the success story.
-(Deep dive into this step: Planet centric toolkit: Planet Centric User Journey Canvas)
+Map out your customer’s user journey (including physical) and optimize the number of steps and clicks the end user has to make.
+Optimizing the omnichannel journey to complete a task helps eliminate unnecessary energy usage and enables more efficient user onboarding, service utilization, and offboarding while improving user experience significantly.

 3. Do you have a plan for how to track your digital footprint?
 For starters, it helps to measure the carbon footprint of your website, e.g., by using tools like websitecarbon.com.
 For comparison, we advise measuring it first as-is and then again after implementing the checklist.

 4. Are you using a design system?
 Designing a user interface with the help of a design system allows you to easily increase the efficiency of the design process, reusability, and longevity of your product and service, not to mention the indisputable advancement in quality and scalability.
 For this reason, a design system as a development tool is becoming increasingly actual in developing large-scale government e-services.